knative/docs/docs/serving/autoscaling/scale-to-zero.md

 # Configuring scale to zero

 !!! warning
-    Scale to zero can only be enabled if you are using the Knative Pod Autoscaler (KPA), and can only be configured globally.
+    Scale to zero can only be enabled if you are using the KnativePodAutoscaler (KPA), and can only be configured globally.
 For more information about using KPA or global configuration, see the documentation on [Autoscaling concepts](./autoscaling-concepts.md).

 ## Enable scale to zero